royaurko/google-drive/README.md

 * The script will wait while you work locally and make changes to your Google Drive.

-* When you are done, press Ctrl-C to halt the execution of the script.
+* When you are done, press Ctrl-c to halt the execution of the script.
 Before exiting the script will save all changes made locally back to Drive.

 * The script maintains a log file named *log* which is located in the same directory as the script.